MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## **Calling the REST service**

-To use this module simply copy the module file [O365EndpointFunctions.psm1](https://github.com/samurai-ka/PS-Module-O365EndpointService/blob/master/O365EndpointFunctions.psm1) somewhere on your hard disk and import it directly with this command:
+To use this module, simply copy the module file [O365EndpointFunctions.psm1](https://github.com/samurai-ka/PS-Module-O365EndpointService/blob/master/O365EndpointFunctions.psm1) somewhere on your hard disk and import it directly with this command:

 ```powershell
     Import-Module O365EndpointFunctions.psm1
 ```

-After you have imported the module, you can then call the REST service.
-This will return the URI as a collection and now you can process it in powershell directly.
+After you have imported the module, you will be able to call the REST service.
+This will return the URI as a collection that you can now process in PowerShell directly.
 You must enter the name of your Office 365 tenant, as described in the following command:

 ```powershell
     Invoke-O365EnpointService -tenantName [Name of your tenant]